github/opensource.guide/_articles/getting-started/defining.md

 **A public repository is not open source** unless you choose an open source license.
 For example, someone cannot legally use any part of your GitHub project in their code, even if it's public, unless you explicitly give them the right to do so.
 (You can learn more about the legal side of open source [here](../legal/).)

 It's easy to add a license.
 You'll be [asked to add one](https://help.github.com/articles/open-source-licensing/) when you create a new repository.

----

-When you open source a project, you open yourself to feedback and suggestions from other people who are engaged with your work.
-It might feel intimidating to open source a project for the first time, but remember that you're not alone.

-In the next section, we'll help you figure out your goals around open sourcing your project.
-Understanding your goals beforehand will make it easier to manage your and others' expectations later on.

 ## Further reading